-A number of site-specific limitations affect the exposure pathway evaluation and health risk characterization efforts at the New Orleans site.
+A number of site-specific limitations affect the exposure pathway evaluation and health risk characterization efforts at the New Castle site.
 Exposure data are not available for many of the past and current exposure pathways.
 This information may never be available for the past exposure scenarios.
-Site-specific sampling results that are available do not typically describe the mineralogy and fiber size distribution of asbestos detected; this information is critical to quantitatively assess the actual toxicity and potential health impacts associated with an exposure.
-Historical personal and area samples collected in the New Orleans facility and analyzed by phase contrast microscopy (PCM; see Appendix B) refer to measured fiber levels.
+Site-specific sampling results that are available do not typically describe the mineralogy and fiber size distribution of the asbestos detected.
+This information is critical to quantitatively assess the actual toxicity and potential health impacts associated with exposure.
+Historical personal and area samples collected at the New Castle facility and analyzed by phase contrast microscopy (PCM; see Appendix B) refer to measured fiber levels.
 However, fibers other than asbestos may have been counted in the sample analyses.
-PCM techniques alone cannot distinguish between asbestos and other, nonasbestos fibers.
-PCM techniques also cannot detect thin fibers with a diameter less than $0.25 \,\mu$ m.
+PCM techniques alone cannot distinguish between asbestos fibers and nonasbestos fibers.
+PCM techniques also cannot detect very thin fibers (fibers that have diameters less than 0.25 micrometer (μm)).

-Limitations in the current state of science related to amphibole asbestos also influence the evaluation of Libby asbestos exposures and associated health risks.
-Health-based comparison values representing "safe" levels of amphibole asbestos in air have not yet been developed.
-Determining "safe" levels of asbestos in environmental media such as soil or dust is even more difficult because a safe level is not determined by the inherent asbestos fiber or mass concentration in the medium itself, but rather on the potential airborne fiber exposures associated with disturbing asbestos-contaminated soil or dust.
+Limitations in the current state of the science related to amphibole asbestos also influence the evaluation of exposure to Libby asbestos and the associated health risks.
+Health-based comparison values representing "safe" levels of amphibole asbestos in air have not been developed.
+Determining "safe" levels of asbestos in other environmental media (e.g., soil, dust) is even more difficult because a safe level is not determined by the inherent asbestos fiber or mass concentration in the medium itself, but rather on the potential airborne fiber exposure associated with disturbing asbestos-contaminated soil or dust.

-A practical model or empirical relationship to estimate the resuspension of asbestos fibers from soil or dust into air during realistic exposure scenarios does not exist.
 Two options are available to estimate the resuspension of asbestos fibers from soil or dust into air during realistic exposure scenarios, but they are both relatively difficult and costly to implement.
-One option is to conduct site-specific, activity-based field tests that directly measure airborne fiber levels during simulated exposure scenarios.
-The other option is to collect site-specific soil samples, analyze them in accordance with EPA 540/R/97/285 to obtain the number of asbestos fibers per mass unit of soil released to the air, and then use this information in an appropriate air modeling effort to simulate exposure scenarios.
+One option is to conduct site-specific field tests that directly measure airborne fiber levels during simulated exposure scenarios.
+The other option is to collect site-specific soil samples, analyze them in accordance with EPA 540/R/97/288 to obtain the fraction of fibers in the soil that can be released into the air, and then use this information in an appropriate air modeling effort to simulate exposure scenarios.

 An adequate toxicological model to evaluate the noncarcinogenic health risks of amphibole asbestos exposure does not exist.
-The current EPA model used to quantify carcinogenic health risks due to asbestos exposure has significant limitations, including the fact that it does not consider mineralogy or fiber size distribution and it combines lung cancer and mesothelioma risk into one slope factor.
+The current EPA model used to quantify carcinogenic health risks due to asbestos exposure has significant limitations, including the fact that it does not consider mineralogy or fiber size distribution and it combines both lung cancer and mesothelioma risk into one slope factor.
 EPA is in the process of updating their asbestos risk methodologies.
-A draft model for quantifying carcinogenic health risks associated with amphibole asbestos has been developed, although it has not been formally accepted through the EPA review process [21].
+A draft model for quantifying carcinogenic health risks associated with amphibole asbestos has been developed, although it has not been formally accepted through the EPA review process [27].
 This draft methodology requires detailed asbestos sample characterization beyond what was generated at these sites.
-Data gaps in scientific research concerning Libby asbestos have resulted in ongoing and largely unresolved discussions within the scientific community regarding the potential health risks of low-level, intermittent exposures and the relative importance of short asbestos fibers (i.e., fibers <5 micrometers in length) in noncancer health effects [22, 23].
+Data gaps in scientific research related to Libby asbestos have resulted in ongoing and largely unresolved discussions in the scientific community regarding the potential health risks of low-level, intermittent exposure and the relative importance of short asbestos fibers (fibers <5 micrometers in length) in noncancer health effects [28, 29].

-Additional considerations and limitations associated with asbestos-related evaluations are provided in Appendix B.
+Additional considerations and limitations associated with asbestos-related evaluations are discussed in Appendix B.